tsyne/tsyne/BROWSER_TESTING.md

 ## Assertion Libraries

-JyneBrowserTest is **assertion-library agnostic** - use any library you prefer:
+TsyneBrowserTest is **assertion-library agnostic** - use any library you prefer:

 ### 1. Built-in Assertions